Applying Demand Factors for Schools per NEC 220.86

 While NEC 220.86 provides the core framework, other code sections are relevant.
 Understanding these nuances is what separates a proficient electrician from an expert.
 To become an expert, it is also recommended to study related topics such as how the 2023 NEC changes dwelling unit load calculations.

-- Feeders Within the School: The optional method in 220.86 applies to the building’s main service or the main feeder load for the entire school; it is not permissible for calculating individual feeders downstream from that point.
-Those feeders must be calculated using the standard method from Part III of Article 220, which ensures they are sized appropriately for the specific loads they serve.
+- Feeders Within the School: The optional method in 220.86 applies to the building’s main service or the main feeder load for the entire school when used in lieu of Part III.
+Individual feeders downstream typically must be calculated using the standard Part III methods; feeders within the building should have ampacities consistent with Part III, but the ampacity of individual feeders shall not be required to be larger than the ampacity determined for the entire building service under the optional method.

 - Code Reference: For any professional, having a quick way to reference code is essential.
 A guide to key NEC tables is an invaluable resource on the job.